decimad/netser/README.md

 Now that there's a direct relationship specified between the host structure and the packet layout, netser can deduce the packet layout and structure mapping from the host type with the help of the overload of "default_zipped" you specifiy for your structure.
 This enables netser to provide the intuitive operator<< and operator>> overloads to read and write from or to a buffer pointed to by an aligned_ptr.
 Internally netser it will "unzip" the zipped mapping into a packet layout and a structure mapping and call the read and write template functions used in the preceeding section.

 ### final words
 This is where this introductory finishes.
-Be aware that netser supports a few more operations like nested zip mappings and "reserved" fields inside packet layouts.
+Be aware that netser supports quite a few more operations like nested zip mappings and "reserved" fields inside packet layouts.
 You are hereby encouraged to peek into the unit tests for examples. netser itself is a header-only library and as such you only need to make the contents of the contained "include" directory available to your compiler's include paths.
 All identifiers are defined in the namespace "netser".